-Datlabs Dedicated Data Recovery Process.
+Datlabs Data Recovery Services.

 Our process begins as soon as your get in touch with our team, we’ll be on hand to advise you and suggest possible fixes and will ask the detailed questions to help get your data recovery case underway.
 Unlike most PC’s, safely extracting hard drives from Apple devices can be difficult for the untrained – especially the common iMac system, which requires the screen to be carefully removed.
 Having been a leading data recovery company for the last ten years we can offer an unrivalled service to customers looking for Apple data recovery, this includes collection of the entire device with enhanced compensation to cover its value.
 Upon arrival our Mac specialist’s will carefully extract the failed hard drive from the device and for an additional cost install a brand new hard drive to get you back up and running again.
 Once we have access to the hard drive we will undertake the diagnostic process using industry leading hardware to identify the problem(s) so we can provide customers with a detailed, no obligation quotation.